 Commissioning Testing, where required, will be performed on-site to verify protective settings and functionality.
-Upon initial Parallel Operation of a Generating Facility, or any time interface hardware or software is changed that may affect the functions listed below, a Commissioning Test must be An individual qualified in testing protective equipment performed. (professional engineer, factory-Certified technician, or licensed electrician experience testing equipment) with in protective must perform Commissioning Testing in accordance with the manufacture's recommended test procedure to prove the settings and requirements of this Rule.
+Upon initial Parallel Operation of a Generating Facility, or any time interface hardware or software is changed that may affect the functions listed below, a Commissioning Test must be performed.
+An individual qualified in testing protective equipment (professional engineer, factory-certified technician, or licensed electrician with experience in testing protective equipment) must perform commissioning testing in accordance with the manufacture's recommended test procedure to prove the settings and requirements of this Rule.

-The RPU has the right to witness Commissioning Tests as described below, or to require written Certification by the installer describing which tests were performed and their results.
+The RPU has the right to witness Commissioning Tests as described below, or to require written certification by the installer describing which tests were performed and their results.

-Functions to be tested during commissioning, particularly with respect to non-Certified Equipment, may consist of the following:
+Functions to be tested during commissioning, particularly with respect to noncertified equipment, may consist of the following:

-- Over-and under-voltage a.
+- a.
+Over-and under-voltage

-- Over- and under-frequency b.
+- b.
+Over- and under-frequency

-- Anti-Islanding (if applicable) C.
+- c.
+Anti-Islanding (if applicable)

-- Non-Export (if applicable) d.
+- d.
+Non-Export (if applicable)

-- Inability to energize dead line e.
+- e.
+Inability to energize dead line

 - f.
-Time delay restart after Utility source is stable
+Time delay restart after utility source is stable

-- Utility system fault detection (if used) g.
+- g.
+Utility system fault detection (if used)

-- Synchronizing controls (if applicable) h.
+- h.
+Synchronizing controls (if applicable)

-- Other Interconnection Protective Functions that may be required as i. part of the Interconnection Agreement
+- Other interconnection protective functions that may be required as part of the Interconnection Agreement